ethereum-optimism/optimism-tutorial/getting-started/README.md

 For development purposes we recommend you use either a local development node or [Optimism Goerli](https://blockscout.com/optimism/goerli).
 That way you don't need to spend real money.
-If you need Goerli ETH for testing purposes, [you can use this faucet](https://faucet.paradigm.xyz/).
+If you need ETH on Optimism Goerli for testing purposes, [you can use this faucet](https://optimismfaucet.xyz/).

 The tests examples below all use Optimism Goerli.